Extension (metaphysics): Newton

 If we say with Descartes that extension is body, do we not manifestly offer a path to Atheism, both because extension is not a creature but has existed eternally, and because we have an absolute Idea of it without any relationship to God, and therefore we are able to conceive of it as existent while feigning the non-existence of God?

-which lead Stein to conclude Newton's conception of Space, the existence of space, or extension, follows from that of anything whatsoever; but extension does not require a subject in which it "inheres", as a property; and it can be conceived as existent without presupposing any particular thing, God included.
+This leads Stein to conclude Newton's conception of Space, the existence of space, or extension, follows from that of anything whatsoever, but that extension does not require a subject in which it "inheres", as a property, and it can be conceived as existent without presupposing any particular thing, God included.
 On the other hand, it is an "affection of every being."

 Locke

 John Locke, in An Essay Concerning Human Understanding, defined extension as "only the Space that lies between the Extremities of those solid coherent Parts" of a body.
 It is the space possessed by a body.
 Locke refers to the extension in conjunction with solidity and impenetrability, the other primary characteristics of matter.